 When you look out at the people in the streets, at the mall, on the runway, and on social media, you see an array of different colored clothing.
 Well, how do these clothes get their colors?
-In the very beginning process of designing an article of clothing, all the way back to the making of fabric, it goes through a dying process.
-Keep reading for a dye and pun filled post about the history, uses, and techniques of natural and synthetic dye.
+From the beginning process of designing an article of clothing, all the way back to the making of fabric, it goes through a dying process.
+Keep reading for a dye and pun-filled post about the history, uses, and techniques of natural and synthetic dye.

 Dyefined (pun intended)

 Dye, according to Oxford, is a natural or synthetic substance used to add color to or change the color of something.

 Dyeing can be dated back thousands of years ago.
 Chinese, Egyptians, Persians, Italians, and more all have their proof of textile dyeing.
 Where did it all start though?
 Early recordings of the use of natural dye can be dated all the way back to 2600 BC in China.
 It is also noted that the earliest evidence of dyed textiles can be dated back to the Neolithic era in Çatalhöyük, which is modern-day turkey.

 Back then, they only used natural materials like flowers, fruits, vegetables, animals, insects, and even cow urine.
 In order to extract the needed color from the natural materials, you would usually need to use a process of boiling, mixing, and dipping to get the desired outcome.
 While Natural dye was the norm for dyeing textiles, that all changed about 165 years ago.